rajkundu/mop-review-tool/README.md

 - Press `r` to enter review mode (shows answers for every question, like normal)
 - Press `h` to view the help screen, which lists these shortcuts

-By default, every time you enter a review session, quiz mode is enabled.
-To disable quiz mode, please see the keyboard shortcuts below.
+By default, every time you enter a question review session, quiz mode is enabled.
+To disable quiz mode (i.e., enter review mode), use the `r` keyboard shortcut as detailed above.

 ### Screenshots